grafbase/grafbase/cli/npm/cli/README.md

     introspect   Introspect a subgraph endpoint and print its schema subgraphs    List subgraphs
-    schema       Fetch a federated graph or a subgraph publish      Publish a subgraph to a federated graph check        Check a graph or a subgraph for validation, composition and breaking change errors
+    schema       Fetch a federated graph or a subgraph publish      Publish a subgraph schema
+    check        Check a graph or a subgraph for validation, composition and breaking change errors
 ```